Previous tool: Spreadsheets

 With no centralized platform to plan their people, the team at Boldt had to rely on a series of spreadsheets for workforce planning.
 Moe discussed the challenges of trying to create an efficient process with inefficient tools:

 “The spreadsheet was our biggest problem.
 We had multiple tabs we were maintaining within a single spreadsheet.
 We had a field team tab and an office team tab.
 It was a pain to maintain because, of course, nothing’s linked.
 It didn’t have any real-time connections.
-When something changed, you had to remember to update it in multiple locations.
+You must remember to update something in multiple locations when something changes.
 It just turned into a much longer activity than it should have been.”

 Because of the time-consuming spreadsheet maintenance, Moe found himself dedicating some of his personal time to preparing for the week ahead.